nateKlaux/website/content/about.md

 slug = "about"
 +++

-I’m a technical writer with an educational background in philosophy.
-I have a long history of transforming complex ideas into clean, accessible writing.
-I am a skilled writer, thorough editor, competent researcher, and fast learner with terrific collaboration and soft skills.
+I am a technical writer with an educational background in philosophy and a long history of transforming complex ideas into clean, accessible prose.
+In my professional experience, I have demonstrated skilled writing, thorough but compassionate editing, competent research, and terrific collaboration and soft skills.